UK Agriculture Courses

 - Typical International Baccalaureate requirements: Minimum 30 points.

 - Typical A-levels requirements: ABB with relevant subjects such as biology, chemistry or geography.

 - Typical IELTS requirements: 6.0 overall, with no lower than 5.5 in any one component.

 Please note that entry requirements vary for each UK university.

 Where can I study Agriculture in the UK?

-To learn more about the best Agriculture courses in the UK, find details on the top ten ranking Agriculture universities in the Guardian University Guide 2018 below:
+To learn more about the best agriculture courses in the UK, find details on the top ten ranking agriculture, Forestry & Food universities in the Guardian University Guide 2022 below: